 .03 Government Auditing Standards (GAS), issued by the U.S. Government Accountability Office, requires auditors conducting engagements in accordance with those standards to have a peer review that includes the review of at least one engagement conducted in accordance with those standards.
+If a firm performs the financial statement audit of one or more entities subject to GAS, at least one such audit engagement should be selected for review.
 Additionally, if the firm performs engagements of entities subject to the Single Audit Act, the reviewer must evaluate a compliance audit.